How Distributed Computing Works

 Advertisement

-Concerns About Shared Computing
+Concerns About Distributed Computing

 Any time a system allows one computer access to another computer's resources, questions come up about safety and privacy.
 What stops the program's administrators from snooping around a particular user's computer?
 If the administrators can tap into CPU power, can they also access files and sensitive data?